rancher/docs/content/rancher/v2.x/en/security/benchmark-2.1/_index.md

 #### 1.6.5 - Apply security context to your pods and containers (Not Scored)

-This practice does go against control 1.1.13, but we prefer using PSP and allowing security context to be set over a blanket deny.
+This practice does go against control 1.1.13, but we prefer using `PodSecurityPolicy` and allowing security context to be set over a blanket deny.

 Rancher allows users to set various Security Context options when launching pods via the GUI interface.